altostra/altostra-cli-login-auth0/README.md

-# Altostra Auth0 login for CLI
+# CLI login with Auth0

 A library that abstracts and automates the process of logging in with Auth0 from CLI.